December 18, 2015

 How to Find the Best Home Electrician for the Job

-Hiring the right electrician is extremely crucial.
-Electrical work is no joking matter.
-Even a faulty wired lamp can cause a fire; imagine what will happen if the wires running through the walls of your house are wired incorrectly.
+Hiring the right electrician cannot be stressed.
+Electrical work in a home (or anywhere, for that matter) is nothing to play with.
+Even a faulty wired lamp can cause a complete house fire.
+So, imagine what will happen if the wires running through the walls of your house are wired incorrectly, or have a shortage.
 Faulty wiring is a fire waiting to happen.
+Read on: 7 Smart Reasons to Use a Licensed Electrician.
 That’s enough reason in itself to hire an experienced electrician.
+Here are some signs that you hired a bad electrician.
+After he’s done with his job, you’ll see that he:

-1) Do try asking a realtor, friends, or family for recommendations.
+1) Ask a realtor, friends, or family for recommendations.
 Word of mouth is a powerful tool, and you may find that they have know a variety of skilled electricians that you didn’t know they knew about.

-4) Do get educated on codes and practices, even if you’re not doing the work yourself.
+4) Get educated on codes and practices, even if you’re not doing the work yourself.
 Get some books and read up on forums like this one.

-5) Do ask if they are licensed in the state, and be sure they have insurance.
+5) Ask if the contractor is licensed in the state, and be sure they have insurance.
 This is extremely important; if they do not have insurance, you are unprotected in every sense of the word.

-6) Do require that an estimate be given before beginning any work; electricians tend to add unspecified work, tools, or hours.
+6) Require that an estimate be given before beginning any work; electricians tend to add unspecified work, tools, or hours.
 Avoid this by having a clear, written agreement of work that is to be performed.

-7) Do compare costs.
+7) Compare costs between different electricians..
 Get several bids, and make sure the estimates are comprehensive so you can tell exactly what you’re being billed for and how much the completed job will cost.
+See: Find Licensed, Local Electricians in Your Area.

-8) Do ask for a time schedule.
+8) Ask for a schedule of when he will arrive and leave.
 Before the work starts, find out how often and when he will be there.
 This is essential.
 For example, if you are building a new home, electricians will need to be on the site at the same times as the contractor to coordinate.
 If they are never there, or unpredictable, it could put your entire project at a halt.
+For further reading: Home Depot Electrical Supplies.

-9) Do expect to pay a reasonable rate for a professional electrician for the work to be done to code, and correctly.
+9) Pay for a reasonable rate for a professional electrician for the work to be done to code, and correctly.
 If the estimated price is suspiciously low, there is likely a reason for it.

 1) Don’t pay anyone up front.
-This can lead to sloppy jobs, as if he has already been paid 50% or above for the work, there isn’t as much incentive to complete your project with care, or even at all.
+This can lead to sloppy jobs, as if he has already been paid half the deposit or above for the work, there isn’t as much incentive to complete your project with care, or even at all.

 2) Don’t let an electrician begin without the work in writing.